BITSS-OPA/opa-deworming/code/01_final_opa.md

 ```
 Where:

--   $IGMB$: the monetary value of years of saved under-five children's lives per dewormed individual.
+-   $IGMB_{t}$: the monetary value of years of saved under-five children's lives per dewormed individual.
 -   $M_p$: the monetary value of health benefits per $H$, cited from **XXX (2022)**.
 Other possible values are shown in the OPA shiny app.
 -   $γ_{t}$: the average treatment effects on the under-five mortality reduction of children born from the dewormed cohort.
 -   $F_{t}$: the number of childbirth one individual bears $t$ years after the deworming intervention.